ZiwiPeak Daily Dog air-dried dog food receives the Advisor’s top rating of 5 stars.

 |Calorie Weighted Basis||30%||55%||16%|

-The first ingredient in this food is venison.
+The first ingredient in this dog food includes venison.
 Venison is considered “the clean flesh derived from slaughtered” venison and associated with skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

 Venison is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The seventh ingredient lists green-lipped mussel.
-Mussels are a clam-like animal notably rich in glucosamine and omega-3 fatty acids… compounds with the proven ability to support long-term joint health.
+The seventh ingredient is green-lipped mussel.
+Mussels are clam-like animals notably rich in glucosamine and omega-3 fatty acids, nutrients proven to support long-term joint health.

-Lecithin is a waxy substance obtained from soybeans.
-Although it is commonly used to make fats more blendable, lecithin is believed to improve a dog’s skin and coat.
+The eighth ingredient is lecithin, a waxy substance obtained from soybeans.
+Although it’s commonly used to make fats more blendable, lecithin is believed to improve a dog’s skin and coat.

 The Bottom Line

-Judging by its ingredients alone, ZiwiPeak Daily Dog appears to be a quality air dried dog food.
+Judging by its ingredients alone, ZiwiPeak Daily Dog looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 40% and an average fat level of 31%.
-Together, these figures suggest a carbohydrate portion size of 21% for the full product line.
+As a group, the brand features an average protein content of 37% and a mean fat level of 29%.
+Together, these figures suggest a carbohydrate content of 26% for the overall product line.

-Containing no plant-based protein concentrates, this appears to be the profile of a dry dog food containing a significant amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a dry product containing a significant amount of meat.

-ZiwiPeak Daily Dog is a grain-free dehydrated raw product using an abundance of lamb, venison or fish as its main sources of animal protein… thus earning the brand five stars.
+ZiwiPeak Daily Dog Cuisine is a meat-based air-dried raw product using a significant amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a wet product from the same company may wish to check out our review of ZiwiPeak canned dog food.